francesco11112/new_repository1/README.md

 You can start `solr-exporter` by running `./bin/solr-exporter` (Linux) or `.\bin\solr-exporter.cmd` (Windows) from the `prometheus-exporter/` directory.
 The metrics exposed by `solr-exporter` can be seen at the metrics endpoint: http://localhost:8983/solr/admin/metrics.

-See the commands below depending on your operating system and Solr operating mode: Only Linux is shown here
+See the commands below depending on your operating system and Solr operating mode: Only Linux is shown here.

 ### Linux